UN High Commissioner For Refugees Calls On Deputy PM Ishaq Dar - UrduPoint

 UN High Commissioner For Refugees Calls On Deputy PM Ishaq Dar

-ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Jul, 2024) UN High Commissioner for Refugees, Filippo Grandi Monday called on Deputy Prime Minister and Foreign Minister Mohammad Ishaq Dar.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Jul, 2024) United Nations High Commissioner for Refugees, Filippo Grandi Monday called on Deputy Prime Minister and Foreign Minister Mohammad Ishaq Dar.

-In the meeting, they discussed the protracted Afghan refugee situation in Pakistan, a Foreign Office press release said.
+In a meeting, they discussed wide range of issues pertaining to the global refugee situation with a particular focus on Afghan refugees.
+Views were also exchanged on the longstanding cooperation between Pakistan and the UNHCR.

-The High Commissioner appreciated Pakistan's hospitality and generosity for hosting Afghan refugees despite facing challenges on various fronts.
+High Commissioner Grandi appreciated Pakistan's efforts and contributions in hosting millions of Afghan refugees for decades and termed it as a remarkable example of the country’s hospitality.

 Recent Stories